 Consultation on Drone Security

-The Department of Home Affairs encourages relevant stakeholders to share their feedback on the following themes covered in the
+The Department of Home Affairs encouraged relevant stakeholders to share their feedback on the following themes covered in the Drones Security Public Consultation Paper 2026 (569KB PDF):

 - proactive management of growing drone threats